chiahan/LeetCode-65/README.md

 ```
 ## Document
 - `isValidNumber(String s)`
-A function that will determine whether the input string is a valid number.
+A function that determine whether the input string is a valid number.
 - `testIsValidNumber(String input, boolean expectedOutput)`
 A unit test of the isValidNumber() function.
 - `main()`
-Provides many default test cases for the isValidNumber() function.
+Main function provides default test cases for the isValidNumber() function.
-It could also take the arguments from command line dynamically.
+It could also take arguments as input to testIsValidNumber() from command line dynamically.

+## How did I use Assertion to conquer the question?
+The definition of the number is not clear in this question.
+For example, I didn't expect that "+1." is a number and "2E2" is not a number.
+Therefore, I wrote a testIsValidNumber() and used it to test my initial assumptions.
+Then, when any submission failed, I modified my solution according to the new test case and added it into the main function, so I could make sure that the modification won't break any known test cases.
+Finally, all the cases passed and my solution is accepted!